dgarage/NDLC/docs/Concepts.md

 Then finally Bob need to broadcast the funding transaction.

-## The result came: Olivia attest the election
+## The result came: Olivia attests the election

 <p align="center">
   <img src="ResultKnown.svg" />